+Machine Qualification.
+Machines must be road going, no race machines are permitted.
+Machines must be road worthy - the decision of the technical official/organiser is final in this matter.
+Organisers may limit the type of machine allowed or grade the machines into separate parades.

+2. Rider Oualifications.

-- Machine Qualification.
-Machines must be road legal.
-Organisers may limit the type of machine allowed or grade the machines into separate parades. - 2.
-Rider Qualifications. - 1.
-Riders must hold a current ACU Road Race Competition Licence, a current ACU Road Race Parade Licence or a Class A DVLA motorcycle licence.
-Participants (including sidecar passengers) who do not hold a current ACU Road Race Competition Licence or a current ACU Road Race Parade Licence and who are over the age of 70 will only be able to participate on production of a certificate of fitness to participate signed by a Doctor and dated no earlier than 12 months before the date of the Parade. - 2.
+- 1. Riders under 70 years of age must hold a current ACU Road Race Competition Licence, or a current ACU Road Race Parade Licence or a Full Class "A" DVLA motorcycle licence.
+Participants (including sidecar passengers) who are 70 years of age or over must hold a current ACU Parade Licence or a current ACU Road Race Competition Licence. - 2.
 The minimum age for participation in Parades is 14 years.
-Where a participant is under the age of 18 years a Parental Consent Form must also be completed. - 3.
-All participants must complete an Entry Form Declaration using the standard ACU wording for participation in Road Racing. - 4.
-Riders must be members of an ACU affiliated club. - 3.
-Documents.
-Road fund licence (tax disc), DVLA motorcycle licence and/or ACU licence and certificate of motor insurance applicable to that rider and machine must be produced at signing-on. - Insurance 4. - 1.
-The Insurance Company (Brokers) will be appointed by the ACU/MCRCB. - 2.
+Where a participant is under the age of 18 years a Parental Consent Form must also be completed. - All participants must complete an Entry Form Declaration using the standard ACU wording for participation in Road Racing. - 4.
+Riders must be members of an ACU affiliated club. - Documents.
+DVLA motorcycle licence and/or ACU licence and certificate of motor insurance applicable to that rider and machine must be produced at signing-on.

+4. Insurance

+- 1. The Insurance Company (Brokers) will be appointed by the ACU/MCRCB. - 2.
 Organisers of PR5 Parades are expected to pay a fee in respect of the Public Liability premium.
 Please contact the Road Race Department for further details. - 3.
 No Personal Accident insurance is included in respect of PR5 parades. - 4.
 No cover is included in respect of machines, clothing or other personal property etc.